 Solar panels have a lifetime of about 30 years.
-With the increasing number of solar panels being sold and installed in the United States each year, it’s only a matter of time before high volumes of silicon solar panels are at the end of their useful life and have to be disposed of.
-Solar panel recycling is still at a very early stage, but as the market continues to grow, it will have an important part to play in the solar industry.
+With the increasing number of solar panels being sold and installed in the U.S. each year, it’s only a matter of time before high volumes of panels are at the end of their useful life and have to be disposed.
+Solar panel recycling is still at an early stage, but as the solar market continues to expand, recycling processes will have an increasingly important role to play.

 Solar panel recycling is important for the future of solar

-Solar energy is inexpensive and environmentally friendly – but it is important to note that after about 30 years, many crystalline silicon solar panels will start seeing significant dips in energy production, and it may be time to replace them or dispose of them entirely.
+Solar energy is inexpensive and environmentally friendly – but it’s important to note that after about 30 years, many crystalline silicon solar panels will start seeing significant dips in energy production, and it may be time to replace them or dispose of them entirely.
 More and more panels will reach the end of their life each year (some experts think we’ll have 80 million tons of solar panel waste by 2050), and even now, old solar panels are beginning to become a problem as the majority of them end up in landfills where they can release toxins harmful to both the environment and human health.

 Like any manufactured product, disposing of solar panels is hardly environmentally friendly.
 Heavy metals like cadmium and lead are found in solar cells, which can harm the natural environment if they are not recycled or disposed of properly.
-Additionally, solar panels that are carelessly thrown away can end up in large landfills, as do most of them now due to the solar panel recycling process’ infancy The Federal Resource Conservation and Recovery Act (RCRA) governs the solar recycling process.
+Additionally, solar panels that are carelessly thrown away can end up in large landfills (as most of them do currently due to the solar panel recycling process’ infancy).
+By recycling solar panels, we can keep harmful materials out of landfills and out of the environment.